gsidhu/raspi-scripts/setup_tailscale_vpn.md

 ```

 > [!NOTE]
 > Once you add the SSL certificates to a service on your Pi, you will no longer be able to access it over HTTP.
-The `<HOSTNAME>.local` URLs won't work either because Tailscale's MagicDNS is now handling things.
 >
-> You have two options here:
+> You have a few different ways to connect to your services depending on whether the device you are accessing from is connected to your Tailscale network or not.
 >
-> 1. **Visit the Tailscale domain of your Pi**, which will look something like `https://raspberrypi.tailnet.ts.net:8000`.
-This will only work if the device you are accessing from is connected to your Tailscale network as well.
-This is the recommended way to access your Pi's services over HTTPS.
-> 2. **Use the Tailscale hostname of your device**.
-So if previously you visited `http://raspberrypi.local:8000`, you will now access it at `https://raspberrypi:8000`.
-This will only work if the device you are accessing from is connected to your Tailscale network as well.
-You will have to go through the 'Accept the risk and continue' process in your browser the first time.
+> **If the device is connected to Tailscale, you have two options:**
 >
+> 1. (Recommended) **Visit the Tailscale domain of your Pi** which will look something like `https://raspberrypi.tailnet.ts.net:8000`.
+It's like visiting any other website.
+Neat.
+> 2. (Alternative) **Visit the Tailscale hostname of your Pi** which will look something like `https://raspberrypi:8000`.
+You will have to go through the 'Accept the risk and continue' process in your browser the first time because the certificate is self-signed.
+>
+> **If the device is NOT connected to Tailscale:**
+>
-> From a device that is not connected to your Tailscale network, you can continue to use the `.local` hostname as before.
-Of course, you will have to be connected to your router's local network for that to work.
-And it will be over HTTP.
+> Naturally, this device will have to be connected to your router's local network for this to work.
+You can't magically hack your way into your Pi's services.
+> Use the `.local` hostname as before but this time over HTTPS.
+Go through the 'Accept the risk and continue' process in your browser the first time.

+To put it another way:
+* The Tailscale hostname and domain will only work when you are connected to Tailscale regardless of which (Internet) network you are on.
+* The `.local` hostname will only work when you are on your local network and not connected to Tailscale.